rthmnapp/rthmn-feedback/README.md

-# rthmn Feedback
+# Rthmn Feedback

-Welcome to the public issue tracker for [rthmn](https://rthmn.com)!
+Welcome to the public issue tracker for [rthmn](https://rthmn.com).

 This repository is dedicated to tracking bugs, feature requests, and general feedback.

 ## 🎯 Purpose